-An RF preamplifier can reduce noise on weak FM broadcast signals.
-A low-noise preamp can ensure that external noise, not tuner sensitivity, limits reception.
-A preamp can breathe new life into an older tuner that lacks an RF stage, has inadequate IF limiting, or is misaligned.
-Mounted at the antenna, a preamp can overcome the loss of a long feedline, which otherwise directly degrades sensitivity.
-If the RF signal feeds multiple tuners, each signal split degrades sensitivity at least 3 dB.
-Placing a preamp ahead of the power divider can overcome this loss.
+An RF preamplifier may reduce noise on weak signals.
+A preamp can breathe new life into an older tuner that uses obsolete semiconductors, lacks an RF stage, has inadequate IF limiting, or is misaligned.
+Mounted at the antenna, a preamp can overcome feedline loss.
+Adding a preamp before a power divider can overcome its loss.

 Gain, noise figure, third-order intercept, and return loss characterize a preamp.
 Gain is signal and external noise amplification.
 Noise figure quantifies the noise a preamp adds.
 Third-order intercept characterizes distortion by relating desired and spurious signal levels.
 Return loss indicates how closely the input or output impedance matches 75Ω.
 Lower noise figure, higher third-order intercept, and higher return loss are always better.
-Higher gain helps, but too much can overload a tuner front-end, which is likely to distort before the preamp does.
+Higher gain is better, but too much can overload a tuner.

-A low-noise preamp with 5 dB gain can improve sensitivity with low risk of tuner overload.
+A low-noise preamp with 5 dB gain can reduce noise with low risk of tuner overload.
 Unless large losses follow the preamp, diminishing returns set in above 15 dB and overload may occur.
-Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount TV preamps.
+Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount preamps.

-Preamp noise figures range from about 0.5 to 5 dB, with low values for optimized designs using modern devices and high values for older designs.
-When given, the noise figure for a consumer preamp usually is 1 to 3 dB.
-Tuner noise figures range from perhaps 3 to 9 dB, or even higher for older designs.
+Preamp noise figures range from about 0.5 to 5 dB, with low values for optimized designs using modern devices.
+When specified, the rated noise figure for a consumer preamp is usually 1 to 3 dB.
+Tuner noise figures range from perhaps 3 to 9 dB, or even higher for older equipment.

 The PBD CX-208 has 16 dB gain, 1 dB noise figure, 4G LTE filter, no FM trap, and can be mast-mounted.